Freddy Spaghetti: Plot

-Meanwhile, Ron (Nick Offerman) has been assigned to a task force to help fix the city's budget problem.
+Meanwhile, Ron has been assigned to a task force to help fix the city's budget problem.
 A small government advocate, Ron is delighted at the prospect of deep municipal cuts, gloating and chanting at the cuts Chris and Ben propose, but when he learns the auditors plan to fire Leslie, Ron refuses and offers his job instead.
 In explaining her dedication, Ron accidentally alerts them about the Freddy Spaghetti concert.
 Chris and Ben arrive to the concert to shut it down, but Leslie tells them everything has been donated and nothing is on the taxpayer's dime.
 However, Leslie learns Freddy Spaghetti has booked another gig.
 She asks Andy to play instead, but he is hit by a car while driving his new motorcycle home to retrieve his guitar, breaking his right arm.
 Just as the concert begins, Freddy Spaghetti surprisingly arrives, having been paid by Ben to perform at Leslie's concert.
 Ben explains he is not a bad person, but the budget still has to be slashed.

 Visiting Andy in the hospital, Ann suddenly kisses him, but immediately stops and guiltily walks out.
 Later, April, also relieved to see Andy is fine, finally agrees to go out with him.
 After they kiss, Andy decides to be honest and tells her about the earlier kiss with Ann.
 April angrily storms out, taking back her decision to go out with him.
 That night, Leslie sits on a bench in the empty Lot 48 and Mark joins her, with both appearing happy to be able to talk to each other.
 Mark tells her that if more people like her worked in local government, he wouldn't be leaving, and gives her plans he drew up for a park at Lot 48 before giving her a goodbye kiss on the cheek and walking away forever.
 The next day, Ron withdraws from the budget task force and appoints Leslie in his place.
-As Tom (Aziz Ansari) and his new girlfriend Lucy (Natalie Morales) are clearing out his office, he notices Ron is wearing a red shirt and black pants, the "Tiger Woods" outfit he always wears the day after having sex.
-Tom's ex-wife Wendy (Jama Williamson) then appears and kisses Ron and the two leave together, shocking Tom.
+As Tom and his new girlfriend Lucy are clearing out his office, he notices Ron is wearing a red shirt and black pants, the "Tiger Woods" outfit he always wears the day after having sex.
+Tom's ex-wife Wendy then appears and kisses Ron and the two leave together, shocking Tom.